 9. Indian Loan Guarantee Program

 Native American-owned businesses can secure financing through the Indian Affairs branch of the federal government.
-Individuals may apply for up to $500,000 while tribal enterprises and business entities are allowed to complete an application for larger amounts.
+Individuals may apply for up to $500,000 while tribal enterprises and business entities are allowed to complete an application for larger amounts in minority business loans.

 Pros: Applicants apply with any lending institution as long as the lender uses a designated Indian Affairs application.